 During my election campaign I promised to always put Manchester Gorton first and now I have been elected, that is exactly what I will be doing in Parliament.
 Afzal Khan MP

 Afzal Khan is the Labour MP for Manchester Gorton.
-Afzal was elected at the General Election on the 8th June 2017 and is the first person from a BME background to represent a Manchester constituency in Parliament.
+Afzal is the first person from a BME background to represent a Manchester constituency in Parliament.
 In July 2017, just one month after being elected, he was appointed as Labour’s Shadow Immigration Minister.

 Prior to being elected as a Member of Parliament, Afzal was a North West MEP.
 Born in Pakistan, he moved to the UK when he was adopted out of poverty as a child.
 He worked as a labourer in a cotton mill, a bus driver and a Greater Manchester Police Officer, before qualifying as a solicitor and becoming a partner at his own firm.
 In 2000 he was elected to Manchester City Council, rising to become the first Asian Lord Mayor of the city and a member of the Council’s Executive.

 In 2008 Afzal was awarded a CBE for his work on community cohesion, inter-faith and local government.
 In March of this year, Afzal was awarded the Sitara-i-Quaid-i-Azam, by President Mamnoon Hussain, the highest civilian honour which recognizes the contribution of individuals and organisations to the overall welfare of Pakistan and its people.